serrif/website/main/home.md

 	</div>
 	<div class="usa-width-five-sixths footer-content">
 		<h3>Contribute to the code</h3>
-		<p style="margin-bottom: 1rem; max-width: 65rem;">Our GitHub organization includes open-source code; which hosts our projects, powering our server, and other portions of the service.
+		<p style="margin-bottom: 1rem; max-width: 65rem;">Our GitHub organization includes open-source code; which hosts our projects that power our server, and other services we provide.
 Anyone can fork and contribute.</p>
 		<a class="usa-button usa-button" href="../github">Watch</a>
-    <a class="usa-button usa-button-secondary" href="../library/developer">Learn more</a>
         </div>
 </div>